 The Peasant Cuisine Of Montes De María (Sancho De Gallian)

-The peasant families of Monetary include in their daily diet the scooch de gallian criolla, a traditional dish, since all its ingredients are produced in the field and planted by themselves.
+The peasant families of Monetary include the scooch de gallian criolla in their daily diet, a traditional dish, since all its ingredients are produced in the field and planted by themselves.

-Among its ingredients is the yam, It tuber rich in protein and vitamin C. And also the most produced and cultivated food in the region.
-When yam added to scooch, it gives it an exquisite consistency and is ready to eat.
+Among its ingredients is the yam.
+It is tuber rich in protein and vitamin C. And also the most produced and cultivated food in the region.
+When yam is added to scooch, it gives it an exquisite consistency and is ready to eat.

 From Llano To All Of Colombia (From Meat To Female Dog)

-The eastern plain, known for its music and magnificent sunsets.
-And also is a Colombian region of 4 departments: Arauca, Casanare, Vichada and Meta.
-This place, known for its solid breeding and exquisite barbecue, has a lot to offer the country in its gastronomy.
+The eastern plain is known for its music and magnificent sunsets.
+And also is a Colombian region of 4 departments: Arauca, Casanare, Vichada, and Meta.
+This place, known for its solid breeding and exquisite barbecue, has much to offer the country in its gastronomy.

 This habit dates back to when cowboys prepared meat for the dog.
-And also it is most convenient to prepare it in the middle of the mountain.
+And also, it is most convenient to prepare it in the middle of the mountain.
 It since a hole made in the ground.
 And also the meat wrapped in the cowhide bag and charcoal lit on top.
-In the absence of pots, they had to be recursive to cook the proteins.
+Without pots, they had to be recursive to cook the proteins.